”צדק צדק תרדוף“ (דברים טז, כ)

 Talmud Bavli, Menachot 29b

 Weiss, Asher.
 From Slavery to Freedom Hashem’s Hidden Kindness.
 Minchat Asher Publishing (http://www.whiteshul.org/_siteAssets/KI/file/Weiss_Va’era_English.pdf.)
-Unfortunately, this link no longer works and I haven not been able to find version of this article online.
+Unfortunately, this link no longer works and I have not been able to find a version of this article online.
 If anyone has access to the original, please let me know, and I will revise the credit here.